sivaschenko/sivaschenko.github.io/_posts/2017-09-01-magento2-varnish-cache-invalidation.md

 layout:     post
 title:      Magento 2 Varnish cache invalidation
 date:       2017-01-09 08:30:06
-summary:    Magento 2 CE has built-in Varnish cache invalidation functionality supporting several cache servers and invalidation by tags ...
+summary:    Magento 2 CE has built-in Varnish cache invalidation functionality supporting several cache servers and invalidation by tags.
+This functionality can be easily overlooked because it is not explicit enough, there is even no UI related to it.
 categories: magento2,varnish
 ---